Skip to main content

 What Is a Investment Agreement — Quebec (Convention d'investissement)?

-A Quebec Investment Agreement (Convention d'investissement) is a comprehensive legal document that governs the terms and conditions under which an investor provides capital to a corporation or business entity in exchange for equity, debt, or hybrid financial instruments.
+A Quebec Investment Agreement (Convention d'investissement) is a thorough legal document that governs the terms and conditions under which an investor provides capital to a corporation or business entity in exchange for equity, debt, or hybrid financial instruments.
 Investment agreements in Quebec are governed primarily by the Code civil du Quebec (CCQ), the Loi sur les societes par actions du Quebec (LSAQ, RLRQ, c.
 S-31.1), the Canada Business Corporations Act (CBCA) where applicable, and the securities legislation administered by the Autorite des marches financiers (AMF) under the Securities Act (RLRQ, c.
 V-1.1) and the applicable exemptions from prospectus requirements for private placements.

 Investment agreements in Quebec's private capital markets are typically negotiated in the context of venture capital, angel investment, private equity, or strategic partnership transactions.
 The agreement defines the economic and governance rights of the investor in the corporation, the conditions under which the investment is made and disbursed, and the mechanisms for the investor to realize a return on their investment through dividends, redemptions, or exit events such as an initial public offering (IPO) or a sale of the corporation.